muggy8/improbable/from-me-to-me/K4fSYHh5.md

 It wasn't by much, but it was noticeable.

-If I haden't seen my own mother in this state before, I probably wouldn't have noticed but the way Phanna's stomach is bulging is way too similar.
+If I hadn't seen my own mother in this state before, I probably wouldn't have noticed but the way Phanna's stomach is bulging is way too similar.

 It felt strange to ask Phanna this directly but my curiosity demanded to know.

 If it is what I think it is then it might explain everything about Phanna.

-Judging by the way Phanna looked normally... it's not entirely out of the picture considering Phanna was probably half elf and neither did Phanna's voice disprove anything enther.
+Judging by the way Phanna looked normally... it's not entirely out of the picture considering Phanna was probably half elf.

-Working up my nerves, I slowly started weaving the question and prepaired myself for the answer.
+Working up my nerves, I slowly started weaving the question and prepared myself for the answer.

 "Um...
 Phanna... are you... a queen?"

 "Hmm?
-No. But monarchy based systems of govenece fell out of favor millions of years ago so even if I was of royal heritage, it wouldn't really mean much so I never bothered checking."
+No. Monarchy based systems of governance fell out of favor millions of years ago so even if I was of royal heritage, it wouldn't really mean much so I never bothered checking."

 "N-no, that's not what I mean...
 I mean... are you an elf queen?"